 IMPORTANT NOTICE: Due to high demand, please be aware that we are now booking wellness exams & vaccine appointments 3-4 weeks in advance.
-Starting January 1, 2024, non-special order refills require 48-72 hours notice, while special orders & outside prescriptions need 5-7 business days notice.
+As of January 1, 2024, non-special order medication refills require 48-72 hours notice, while special orders & outside prescriptions require 7-10 business days notice.

 Nutrition Counselling